-How Fashion Week Beauty Products Are Still Being Tested Backstage — Even If We Can't See It Happen
+How Beauty Products Are Being Tested Backstage — Even While Fashion Week Is Virtual

 Backstage at a fashion show is a symphony of chaos.
 After being vetted by burly security and clipboard-wielding assistants, the frenetic flurry of activity is revealed as the welcoming cloud of hairspray dissipates.
 The buzz of backstage becomes a creative laboratory where fashion week beauty products are trialed and tested on an array of skin tones and textures, arming the makeup brands with invaluable insights before launching for us to buy.